0%

 • Install concurrently: In the parent gen-ai-job-app directory:

-npm install -g concurrently # Global installation for convenience
+npm install -g concurrently # Global installation for convenience.

 cd gen-ai-job-app